 With numerous picnic stops along the road, it’s also easy to find trails to the river – where you see the area from a very different perspective.

-Few cars were driving the road yesterday, though groups of motorcyclists were out enjoying the good weather.
-The road to Highwood Pass was closed in 2013 though fortunately the road has been fixed.
+Few cars were driving the road, though groups of motorcyclists were out enjoying the good weather.
+The road to Highwood Pass was closed in 2013 though fortunately the road was fixed by 2014.

 My favourite section of the Highwood Pass Loop